-Things to know about Pushkar Mela or Cattle Fair
+Things to know about Pushkar Mela or Camel Fair

 Pushkar Mela or Pushkar festival takes place during the Hindu month of Kartik which falls in Oct-Nov.
 It starts on Kartik Ekadashi and ends on Kartik Poornima when Hindu pilgrims visit the town for the holy dip in the lake.

 Officially, the festival is a five-day event.
 Though it is a cattle fair it popular the world over as camel fair.
 It can be divided into three parts.
 One, the famous cattle fair where locals trade camel, horse, buffalo etc. Two, the religious aspect in which devotees visit for the holy dip & Darshan at Brahma temple.
 Three, the commercial aspect of fair promoted by the Rajasthan Tourism Board.
 I will be detailing about my views on each of these.